 Each Team member was responsible for participating in the case review discussion and for providing written feedback on case findings and recommendations.
-The Team relies on the professional expertise of each of its members and therefore, it was important for Team members to analyze each case according to their profession and contribute ideas and suggestions for inclusion in the Team's recommendations.
-After each review, the coordinator summarized the findings and recommendations identified in the review and maintained case statistics for aggregate reporting, such as age, race, and gender of victims and offenders and the relationship between victim and offender.
+The Team relies on the professional expertise of each of its members and therefore, Team members analyze each case according to their profession and contribute ideas and suggestions for inclusion in the Team's recommendations.
+After all reviews were completed, the coordinator and research staff summarized the findings and recommendations identified in the reviews.
 Member feedback was also recorded in the case information database.
+The current Team Member Case Review Feedback Form is provided in Appendix 3.